 1. Oil and Gas Industry

 The oil and gas industry commonly uses pressure vessels to store, transport, and process fluids and gases under high pressure and temperature.
-These vessels are robustly designed to endure high pressure and can contain the hazardous materials used in the industry.
+Engineers design these vessels robustly to endure high pressure and contain the hazardous materials used in the industry.
+A storage tank in oil and gas stores crude oil, refined products, and liquids, handling high pressure and temperature efficiently.

 2. Chemical Industry